-The share of the world textile production located in country i is calculated.
+Population, ln(popshare) The share of the world population living in country i is calculated.

-Distance to advanced technology, airdist

-Gallup et. al. (1999)

-The distance, in 1,000 km, from the country's capital to the nearest city of Tokyo, Rotterdam, and New York.
+Distance to advanced technology, airdist Gallup et. al. (1999) The distance, in 1,000 km, from the country's capital to the nearest city of Tokyo, Rotterdam, and New York.

-Wage, ln(manwage)

-Wages and salaries / employees for total manufacturing.
+Wage, ln(manwage) Wages and salaries / employees for total manufacturing.